 - Diversity reporting: follow your progress towards DE&I and the steps you’re taking to improve it

-Once you’ve followed all of these HR automation tips, you’re ready to set up your business for success.
+Once you’ve followed all of these HR automation tips, you’re ready to set up your business for success – and perhaps you can even have a look at this complete guide to understand more about digital transformation in HR.